ernie/the_setup/05_docker/README.md

 By masking the `docker` and `docker-compose` commands like this, we can ensure the VM is up and running and the shell environment variables we need are properly set, even if a future Docker upgrade changes them.
+Note that we also `touch` the /tmp/.b2d file, which will trigger the watch we set up in our custom LaunchDaemon, launching our Docker instance of [dnsmasq](../02_dnsmasq/).

 ### The Dockerfile(s)